-The capital of the Central African Republic is Bangui.
-There are approximately 5,507,257 people living here.
+Country Information: The capital of the Central African Republic is Bangui.
+There are approximately 6 million people living here.
 The official language of Central African Republic is French, but Sangho is widely spoken and is considered a national language.
 The majority of Central Africans practice indigenous beliefs, but protestant Christianity and Roman Catholicism are also practiced.
 The time zone is 5 hours ahead of EST.

 One fun fact about CAR is that it was once named Ubangi-Shari by French colonizers and was renamed Central African Republic after gaining independence on August 13, 1960.